kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/README.md

 # 2/8/2020
 I've got the st-link to connect to the board but I beleive there is read out protection in place.
 ![memory map](https://github.com/kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/blob/master/memory%20map.jpg)
-Above is a map of the memory on the controller.
-I made several attempts to read from different starting and ending addresses...and I'm getting nothing but null... with some bits early on.
+Above is a map of the memory on the chip.
+I made several attempts to read from different starting and ending addresses (listed them by starting adress and size respectively on the filenames) ...and I'm getting nothing but null... with some bits early on.
 The files are in my "memoryreadattempts" folder.
 I will follow this name convention followed my attempt # once I make more progress.
 I've seen a few exploits on youtube.
 One steps through the processor cycles one step at a time and re-writes the register where the readout protection is on and nother exploits a race condition to read out memory one word at a time.
 I'm going to call it a night, but I'm getting better at using these tools.
 I will find success.